Laws, Regulations & Annotations

 Address of Operator________________________________________________________________

 who holds Permit No. _________ issued pursuant to the Sales and Use Tax Law."

 (2) RECORDS.
-Adequate and complete records must be kept by the operator showing the location or locations of each machine operated by him or her, the serial number thereof, purchases and inventories of merchandise bought for sale through all such machines, the prices charged by the operator, the gross receipts derived from the operation at each location, the receipts from exempt sales, and the sales price to the operator of all tangible personal property of which the operator is the consumer.
+Adequate and complete records must be kept by the operator showing the location or locations of each machine operated by him or her, the serial number thereof, purchases and inventories of merchandise bought for sale through all such machines, the prices charged by the operator, the gross receipts derived from the operation at each location, the receipts from exempt sales, and where applicable, the sales price to the operator of all tangible personal property of which the operator is the consumer, see subdivision (b).
 Records must be kept of the receipts derived from each machine at a location if differing kinds of merchandise are vended through separate machines at that location.

 (3) SCHEDULE SHOWING ALLOCATION BY COUNTY.
 If the machines are operated in more than one county, a schedule must be attached to the return showing the tax allocable to each county.
-If a person purchases property under a resale certificate and dispenses it through a vending machine under circumstances where he is considered to be the consumer of the property, a schedule must be attached to the return showing the use tax due thereon allocable to each county.
+If a person purchases property under a resale certificate and dispenses it through a vending machine under circumstances where the person is considered to be the consumer of the property, see subdivision (b), a schedule must be attached to the return showing the use tax due thereon allocable to each county.

 (b) APPLICATION OF TAX.